 Optional controls: other delay types and settings

 By default, a contact is held in a delay node for a set number of days (a multiple of 24 hours).

-By clicking on More options at the top of the side panel, you'll expand the delay types to reveal the following options:
+By selecting More options at the top of the side panel, you expand the delay types to reveal the following options:

 A helpful example explaining what would happen to a contact joining the delay step at the current time is always displayed below the controls.